pmichaillat/economic-slack/README.md

-# Economic Slack
+# ECON2800–Economic Slack

-This repository contains material for ECON2800, a one-semester graduate course on economic slack taught by [Pascal Michaillat](https://www.pascalmichaillat.org/) at [Brown University](https://www.brown.edu).
+This repository contains material for ECON2800–Economic Slack at [Brown University](https://www.brown.edu).
+This is an advanced PhD course offered by the [Department of Economics](https://economics.brown.edu).

+## Instructor

+The course is taught by [Pascal Michaillat](https://www.pascalmichaillat.org/).

 ## Course webpage